Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/base-instance/04-using-jars-from-euclid.md

 ---
-id: sending-jars-from-euclid
+id: using-jars-from-euclid
-title: Sending JARs from Euclid
+title: Using JARs generated with the Euclid SDK
 ---

-If you opt to send the JARs from Euclid, follow the instructions below:
+This guide will give you the step by step on how to generate the metagraph JARs from the Euclid SDK.

 ## Locating JARs on Euclid Codebase
 - After ensuring that your project is ready for deployment, navigate to the following directory in the Euclid codebase: